-Suppliers are integral to the success of SC profitability.
+Efficient suppliers are integral to SC profitability.
 As discussed above, they also play an important role in keeping the SC secure.
-The

-Japanese philosophies of manufacturing like Justin-Time and Toyota Production System view suppliers as long-term partners.
-Hence, it is critical to identify the right suppliers to join the SC as partners.
+The Japanese manufacturing philosophies like Just-in-Time and Toyota Production System view suppliers as long-term partners.
+Hence, it is critical to identify the right suppliers to join the SC.
 Building a long-term relationship not only helps the SC meet customer demand effectively, but it also helps secure the SC.
-Knowing that there is a long-term association with the SC powerful member, the other partners will be more willing to adopt process and technology recommendations to secure the SC.
+Knowing that there is a long-term association with the SC powerful member, the other partners will be more willing adopt process and technology to recommendations to secure the SC.